okitauehara/gratibox-api/README.md

 // Install the dependencies
 $ npm install

-// Create a environment variable
-Create a .env.dev file and fill it using your environment variables following the .env.example
+// Create a .env.dev file and fill it using your environment variables following the .env.example

 // Run the application in development mode
 $ ntl -> start:dev